 The Mersey Gateway Bridge is a six-lane crossing that runs between Widnes and Runcorn.
 The £600m project was required to alleviate traffic congestion on the ageing Silver Jubilee Bridge.

-The bridge construction required installation of rotary bored piles at the bridge’s North Approach Viaduct abutment and piers, South Approach Viaduct piers, the Astmoor and Bridgewater approach viaduct piers, as well as the use of Movable Scaffold System support piles.
+The construction of the Mersey Gateway Bridge required installation of rotary bored piles at the bridge’s North Approach Viaduct abutment and piers, South Approach Viaduct piers, the Astmoor and Bridgewater approach viaduct piers, as well as the use of Movable Scaffold System support piles.
 The rotary bored piling consisted of 160 1,500mm LDA piles at a depth of between 23m and 55m, along with 300 1,050mm at a depth of between 20m and 30m.

 Additionally, the project required the installation of 370 cased secant piles, with a diameter of 636mm, bored to depths of up to 12.5m.
 The secant walls formed two cofferdams for the North Approach Viaduct piers and two cofferdams for piers adjacent to the Manchester Ship Canal at the South Approach Viaduct.
 CFA piling on the site consisted of 240 CFA piles of 600mm diameter at depths of between 20m and 32m.